 Technology Infrastructure for Digital Transformation

-There are several challenges that need to be addressed in order to build a strong digital infrastructure for higher education in India.
-These include inadequate access to high-speed internet, lack of investment in digital technologies, and limited resources for training and development.
-It is essential for educational institutions to invest in modern technology tools and platforms that can facilitate digital transformation.
-This will help them keep up with the changing demands of students and faculty members while also providing them with better access to learning materials, resources, and tools.
+There are several issues that are needed to be considered in the process of creating a strong digital foundation for higher education in India.
+Such issues are to do with the situation when people don’t have fast internet connections, lack investments in digital technology, as well as there aren’t any resources for training and education.
+It is crucial to the modernization of education that educational institutions have to provide the updated technology tools and system that will leads the transformation into digital world.
+This will enable them to continue meeting the current expectations of students and faculty members regarding their needs while also providing them with the possibility of getting better access to learning materials, resources, and tools via the internet.

 Faculty Training to Leverage Digital Technology